top of page

 In 2016 they opened SATI Yoga New Orleans to offer the tools that have brought so much benefit to them.

 Bruno goes forward with profound gratitude to his family, Alessandra, his partner in life and yoga, Francisco Kaiut, Richard Freeman, S.N.
-Goenka and all those he has been blessed to know over the last 25 years.
+Goenka, Nancy Stechert and all those he has been blessed to know over the last 25 years.

 — Yoga Bio —